microsoft/BotBuilder-Samples/CSharp/demo-NLSearch/Core/Search.Tools.Generate/Readme.md

 -m <modelName> : Output LUIS model name.
 By default will be <schemaFileName>Model.
 -o <outputFile> : Output LUIS JSON file to generate.
 By default this will be <schemaFileName>Model.json in the same directory as <schemaFile>.
 -ot <outputFile> : Output template to <outputFile>.
--p <userName:password> : Use basic auth--only useful for LUIS internal.
 -s <spelling API Key> : Enable spelling using supplied API key.
 -tf <templateFile> : LUIS Template file to modify based on schema.
 By default this is SearchTemplate.json.
 -tm <modelName> : LUIS model to use as template.
 Must also specify -l.